On Writing Caught in a RIPtide by Judy Condie

 me next…

-BUY CAUGHT IN A TIPTIDE HERE
+BUY CAUGHT IN A RIPTIDE HERE

 Judy grew up in Surrey and still lives close to her family home.
 While she and Richard were busy raising three children and working, writing was never far from her mind with observational humour being her preferred style.
 However, she found comfort writing in more depth after the cancer diagnosis and subsequent loss of her husband last year.
 Having taken early retirement Judy can now focus on her new life and fulfil her desire to write.